Kim Cook's Blog

 1. Upgrade Your House's Curb Appeal

-2. Eliminate Clutter
+2. Remove Clutter

-To cut down on home clutter, you may want to host a yard sale or list unwanted items online.
-This will allow you to simultaneously get rid of unwanted items and earn extra cash.
+To remove clutter, you may want to host a yard sale or list your excess items online.
+Both yard sales and online marketplaces will enable you to quickly and effortlessly get rid of unwanted items and earn extra cash.